KKhanda/simulated-annealing/README.md

 ![Convergence for slow cooling](/plots/plot_fast.png)

 ### Observations
-As we see, as the cooling rate descreases, the precision of approximation of the global optimum is increasing.
+As we see, as the cooling rate descreases, the precision of approximation of the global optimum increases.